 - Memorandum of Chief Administrative Judge Lawrence K. Marks, dated May 24, 2021 (addressing foreclosure proceedings)

 - Memorandum of Chief Administrative Judge Lawrence K. Marks, dated May 24, 2021 (addressing eviction proceedings)

 - CIVIL LEGAL SERVICES PROVIDERS FOR HOUSING MATTERS

 - Foreclosure cases (Excel listing of county and index number only) in which Hardship Declarations were mailed to a defendant at 99 Washington Avenue, Albany (Department of State), but returned by the U.S. Post Service.

-(When Signed and submitted by residential tenants and residential homeowners/mortgagors, requires their cases to be temporarily delayed (or not started until at least August 31st, 2021).
+(When Signed and submitted by residential tenants and residential homeowners/mortgagors, requires their cases to be temporarily delayed (or not started until at least January 15, 2022).